S26-Distributed-Capstone/DistributedSecretsVault/docs/scope.md

 - Reject update requests for secrets that do not exist
 - Accept secret retrieval requests for previously stored secrets
 - Accept requests to retrieve the version history of a secret
+- Repair latest-version shard placement during retrieval when the system can still reconstruct the value but available shards are close to the recovery threshold
 - Accept secret **delete** requests that remove enough stored shards to make reconstruction impossible
 - Reject delete requests for secrets that do not exist
 - Accept `.env` file content and: